 It’s real.
 It’s all real.

-There have been Director Cuts of films (Lord of the Rings: Extended Edition, Blade Runner) and unreleased films (Tim Burton’s Superman Lives had a documentary made about it called The Death of Superman Lives: What Happened?).
+There have been Director Cuts of films before (Lord of the Rings: Extended Edition, Blade Runner) and films gone unreleased (Tim Burton’s Superman Lives had a documentary made about it called The Death of Superman Lives: What Happened?).
 A studio has never put funding back into an already released movie to re-release it in its ‘original vision’, especially one on such a massive scale.

 So, what is ‘The Snyder Cut’?
 How did the #ReleasetheSnyderCut fan movement start?
 And, what can we expect from the finished product?
 Well, to answer all of that, we need to give context to all of this, so strap in.